arrow Products

 At Glide, at a very high level, we break content migration automation into three phases:

 • Phase 1 - Extract & Transform: We extract raw data from the legacy source and import it into the migration tool, where all environment and account configurations are already set.
-During this phase, we configure content types, any widgets, and ensure all content is correctly transformed and mapped for Glide CMS.
+During this phase, we configure content types and widgets and ensure all content is correctly transformed and mapped for Glide CMS.

 • Phase 2 - Store & Validate: Data types, including legacy and transformed data, are stored in a migration database for validation, monitoring, and mapping, without sending it to the API just yet.